Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Coding Agent Support

-MCP server for autonomous agent provisioning, testing, and validation
+MCP server, agent skills, and governed Plans for autonomous provisioning, testing, and validation

 The bottleneck has shifted from writing code to proving it works.